syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/Convert-PowerPoint-to-Image-in-Azure-App-Service-Linux.md

 # Convert PowerPoint Presentation to Image in Azure App Service on Linux

-Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion&reg; PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint Presentation to image in Azure App Service on Linux**.

 ## Steps to convert PowerPoint Presentation to Image in Azure App Service on Linux